vios-s/tsaftarislab.github.io/_projects/2019-raeng.md

 1. learn from complex, multimodal, healthcare records with minimal supervision;
    and
-2. focus on problems underpinning learning data representations optimised to provide a transparent base for the desired diagnoses and predictions.
+2. focus on problems underpinning learning causal data representations optimised to provide a transparent base for the desired diagnoses and predictions.
 We will then translate these techniques to automated estimation of cardiac biomarkers, disease diagnosis, and most ambitiously, cardiac episode